-SRG members will be instructed to evaluate research applications by addressing five review criteria (see below) and assigning a single, global score for each scored application.
-The score will reflect the overall impact that the proposed research could have on the field.
-Requests for Applications (RFAs) and other types of funding opportunities may have different and/or additional review criteria.
+SRG members are instructed to evaluate research applications by addressing the five core review criteria (see below) and additional review criteria as applicable for the application.
+However, Requests for Applications (RFAs) and other types of funding opportunities (e.g., construction grants and fellowship applications) may list different and/or additional review criteria and considerations.